 An Itinerant Teacher of the Deaf provides direct, consultation or evaluation services to students whose hearing loss adversely affects educational performance.
-Services must be purchased on a FTE basis not to exceed .6 FTE, to serve district students.
+Services must be purchased on an FTE basis, not to exceed .6 FTE, to serve district students.

 Itinerant Audiologist - 303.100